 And Sir Thomas More, strongly associated with this corner of Chelsea, and whose decorpuscated head is probably buried in Chelsea Old Church nearby, used now and again to glide serenely through my parents' bedroom at night.
 Or so Katie always insisted.
 How he got up to the fifth floor, and how his head and body (the latter buried separately at the Tower of London) got together again post mortem, are questions which have only just occurred to me, but which would have been dangerous to ask anyway.

-In the spring of 1956 we moved to a ground-floor apartment (No 2 or 3, I can't remember) in Basil Mansions§, Basil Street, just a stone's throw from Harrods.
+In the spring of 1956 we moved to a ground-floor apartment (No 2) in Basil Mansions§, Basil Street, just a stone's throw from Harrods.
 And Grandpa and Grandma Blunt moved in with us.
 His health had declined, and her dementia had progressed, to such an extent that he could no longer cope unaided.
 They occupied a bed-sitting room just inside the front door, facing onto the street.
 But later that year he died, and she was immediately relocated to a nursing home in North London.
 I was taken to see her some years later and she had declined from cosy plumpness to a mere wraith.